 Basic Maternity Leave Rights in CA

 The first question that many expecting employees face is whether they are entitled to maternity leave at all.
 The answer is usually, yes!
-California’s main pregnancy leave of absence laws (FMLA, CFRA, PDL, FEHA) apply to most employers.
+California’s main pregnancy leave of absence laws (CFRA, FMLA, PDL, FEHA) apply to most employers.
 You have a right to take maternity leave.
 Employers are not required to pay employees during maternity leave.
 Even though employees do not have a right to pay from their employers during maternity leave, most California employees have a right to California’s state disability insurance during their leave.
 Fortunately, pregnancy related illnesses are considered disabilities by California law; employees often have a right to disability insurance payments during their leave.
 Visit California’s EDD website for more information.

 Before you continue reading, sign up for our free monthly employment newsletter!
 We will email you useful employment information that will help you protect yourself from workplace abuse.